Two vie for Fort Smith School Board seat

 "To be honest, I think they could use those resources a lot more than they do," he said.
 "I have tried to offer more assistance to them.
 It's not always taken, the opportunities that have been given."

-"Simply stated, if you are happy with the direction of the Fort Smith Public Schools then you should vote for Mr. Hanesworth," Blaylock said.
+"Simply stated, if you are happy with the direction of the Fort Smith Public Schools then you should vote for Mr. Hanesworth," Blaylock said in an emailed statement.
 "If you're not happy, then I'm your candidate.
 One thing I know for sure is, if nothing changes then nothing changes."

-Hanesworth has two children, one of whom is a freshman in the district.
-Blaylock has two children -- a junior and an eighth-grader -- enrolled in the district.
+Hanesworth has two children, one of whom is a ninth-grader in the district.
+Blaylock has two children -- an 11th-grader and an eighth-grader -- enrolled in the district.

 Early voting for the election begins Tuesday.